 The classes are offered online during the summer for your convenience and the minor is designed to be completed in two summers.

-*RCSC 204 is offered in Fall, Spring, and Summer and FCSC 215 is offered in Fall and Summer as a hybrid course (online and in person course).
+*RCSC 204 is offered in Fall, Spring, and Summer and FCSC 215 is offered in Fall as a hybrid course (online and in person course) and Summer (fully online).
 It is preferred that FCSC 215 is taken prior to enrolling in the other Fashion Minor courses.

 How to Declare a Fashion Minor: